Top of pageSkip to main content

 Student Tech Support (STS) is a free service for Emory students providing technical support and assistance for student-owned devices.

 TechLab (MakerSpace) is supported by students for students.
-To learn how to use our equipment, stop by whenever we are open or sign up for our workshops on the Student Digital Life calendar.
-If you’d like to join our team, visit our student employment page
+To learn how to use their equipment, stop by whenever they are open or sign up for their workshops on the Student Digital Life calendar.
+If you’d like to join their team, visit our student employment page

 Need help connecting your devices to EmoryUnplugged?
 Visit the website below to find your device type and select the instructions on how to get connected.